-Dark Ocean Game:
+Part 2: Dark Ocean Game

-- 1. To do this exercise, select the first set of students; give them flashlights, bags and goggles. - 2.
+- 1. Select the first set of students.
+Give them flashlights, a container and Deep Sea Diving Goggles - 2.
 Spread felt, foam or paper squares thinly on the black paper on the tabletop and tell them this is their food.
-They must find it in the dark, wearing the goggles.
+They must find it in the dark, wearing the Goggles.
 They are fish living in deep water where there is very little light.
 They may use the flashlight, their bioluminescent organ, to look for food, but whenever it is on, you may tag them because they are visible to a predator-you.
 When you tag them, a gulper eel has eaten them.
-They may only use one hand to collect food using their thumbs and forefingers to pick up one item at a time and place it in their bag.
+They may only use one hand to collect food using their thumbs and forefingers to pick up one item at a time and place it in their container.
 Students not playing will watch to make sure the rules are followed.
 Anyone being rowdy loses. - 3.
-With goggles in place, dim the lights and let the students begin feeding.
+With Goggles in place, dim the lights and let the students begin feeding.
 If they can see the prey, they may feed without the light, but the light will illuminate almost invisible items.
-Play until you have tagged about 1/2 of the students.
+Play until you have tagged about half of the students.
 Repeat with another group.
-The students may keep their bags when tagged.
+The students may keep their containers when tagged.
 They just have to stop eating. - 4.
 Have the students evaluate the contents of their bags for colors selected.
 Add up all the felt, foam or paper squares eaten by color versus those left on the table by color.